PhD in Nursing Programs – Doctorate in Nursing

 Liberty University – PhD in Nursing Education

-Liberty University offers a PhD in nursing education, designed for nurse educators who want to advance their career and impact the next generation of nurses.
-The program is 100 percent online, with eight-week courses and the potential to transfer up to 50 percent of the degree’s credit hours.
+Liberty University offers a PhD in nursing education, designed for nurse educators who want to advance their careers and impact the next generation of nurses.
+The program is 100 percent online, with eight-week courses and the potential to transfer up to 50 percent of the degree’s credits.

-Students in the PhD program take courses such as learning theories and teaching methods for nurse educators, curriculum development, program evaluation, and advanced evaluation strategies.
+Students in this 60-credit PhD program take courses such as learning theories and teaching methods for nurse educators; curriculum development and program evaluation for nurse educators; advanced evaluation strategies for nurse educators; and assessment and accreditation for nursing programs.

 The nursing faculty at Liberty University are nationally recognized educational leaders, and as a Christian university, they are also committed to promoting personal and professional success for their students.
 With a PhD in nursing education from Liberty University, graduates will be well-equipped to become leaders in nursing education.